 - Compliant with URL shortener best practices and standards whenever possible

-- An easy migration script will upgrade your database from an existing Lessn migration.
+- An easy migration script will upgrade your database from an existing Lessn or Lessn More installation.

-- This shortener is not appropriate when there is a good chance that two or more URLs will be shrunk at the same time.
+- It is not recommended to use this shortener in incremental mode when there is a good chance that two or more URLs will be shrunk at the same time.
 (Simultaneous reads are, of course, fine.)

-- Changing settings such as the allowed character set, while a supported use case, should be done seldom, and with deliberation.
+- Changing the character set used for URL generation, when in conjunction with incremental mode, is a supported use case but should be done seldom, and with deliberation.

 - PHP’s PDO (usually included in PHP builds)